habuka036/wakame-vdc-wiki/en/install-guide.md

     sudo start vdc-hva
     sudo start vdc-webui

 If everything went right, Wakame-vdc is now up and running.
-Start a web browser and surf to `192.168.3.100:9000`.
+Start a web browser and surf to your machine's ip address on port 9000.
+If you're using the same ip address as this guide, that would be `192.168.3.100:9000`.
 Log in with user `demo` and password `demo`.

 The `lucid5d` image has password login through ssh enabled.
 After starting instances you are able to log in using username `ubuntu` and password `ubuntu`.
 You are of course also able to log in using username `ubuntu` and a key pair registered with Wakame-vdc.